DreamLoom-AI/prompt-ez/README.md

 # prompt-ez

-An easy-to-use prompt builder for creating structured prompts in TypeScript.
+An easy-to-use prompt builder for creating structured prompts in TypeScript for Large Language Models (LLMs) and AI applications.

-The goal of this project is to improve prompt readability and maintainability through a simple interface.
+This project aims to improve prompt readability and maintainability through a simple interface, compatible with various AI models from OpenAI, Anthropic, Google Gemini and more.

 [Contribute to the project on Github](https://github.com/DreamLoom-AI/prompt-ez)